Get insider access

 Transducer Dynamic

-The Sennheiser HD1 Wireless In-Ear are decently stylish looking headphones.
-The flexible neckband is coated with a faux leather finish that blends well the typical red and black momentum aesthetic into an around-the-neck design.
-The earbuds and cables, on the other hand, are similar to the original momentum in-ear and do not feel as durable or as premium as the neckband which is slightly disappointing.
+The Sennheiser HD1 Wireless In-Ear are decently stylish-looking headphones.
+The flexible neckband has a faux leather finish that blends the typical red and black momentum aesthetic into an around-the-neck design.
+On the other hand, the earbuds and cables are similar to the original Sennheiser Momentum In-Ear and don't feel as durable or as premium as the neckband, which is slightly disappointing.
 Overall, they won't stand out for their design, especially if you put the neckband underneath your shirt, but the understated look will work for most.

 7.0